ogdenpm/intel80tools/Doc/Tools.md

 Usage: disIntelLib infile
 ```

-### dumpintel.exe (tool-src)
+### dumpomf (tool-src)

-Dumps the detail of the content of omf85, omf51, omf96 and omf86 files. omf96 currently only shows the record types as I have no samples to verify.
-The others decode as per the intel specifications with some of the none Intel additions for omf86
+Dumps the detail of the content of omf85, omf51, omf96 and omf86 files.
+Interpretation of the various formats is per the intel specifications with some extensions for omf86.
+Due to lack of samples, limited testing has been done on omf96.
+This supersedes **dumpIntel** which has now been depreciated.

 ```
-usage: dumpintel -v | -V | objfile [outputfile]
+usage: dumpomf -v | -V | objfile [outputfile]
 ```

 <div style="page-break-after: always; break-after: page;"></div>